 These tips will only make your trip to Kapurthala all more exciting, comfortable, and hassle-free.
 When planning a visit, do keep these tips in mind.

-- Punjab and Chandigarh will be freezing from Mid November to Mid February.
-The cold will be outrageous in the long stretches of December and January.
-Travelers will need to carry enough woolen garments if they wish to make a trip to Punjab and Chandigarh during this time of the year.
+• Punjab and Chandigarh are freezing from Mid November to Mid February.
+The cold reaches its height in the long stretches of December and January.
+Travellers need to carry enough woollen garments if they wish to make a trip to Punjab and Chandigarh during this time of the year.

 Frequently Asked Questions About Moorish Mosque

-A. The driving distance between Amritsar and Kapurthala is 68 km, while the aerial distance from Amritsar to Kapurthala is 53 km.
-By Train, it is 99 Km.
+The driving distance between Amritsar and Kapurthala is 68 km, while the aerial distance from Amritsar to Kapurthala is 53 km.
+Furthermore, the distance from the train is approximately 99 km.

-A. Kapurthala does not have an airport.
-The easiest way to reach it is to fly to Amritsar
+Kapurthala does not have an airport.
+The easiest way to reach it is to fly to Amritsar and book a cab to Kapurthala.
+You can cover the distance in around 1.5 hours.

-A. The distance between Ludhiana to Kapurthala is 88 km.
+The distance between Ludhiana to Kapurthala is 88 km.
+You can travel in a bus or hire a private cab to enjoy the journey.